kabaacke-psy/fmriprep_workshop_uwm2023/1_DICOMToBIDSConversion/CondaPythonSetup/README.md

 export -f setup_conda
 ```

-The first line instantiates the function, the middle two lines define what the function does, and the last line exports the command so that you can simply type `setup_conda` when you log in to activate conda.
+The first line instantiates the function, the middle two lines define what the function does, and the last line exports the command so that you can use the user defined function, `setup_conda`, when you log in to activate conda.

 Next, we need to create a new conda environment so that our package installations don't interfere with other users' experience.
 I recommend creating a directory specifically for your conda environments in your data directory.
 For example: